 1. Google Has Replaced The Resume

-Recruiters are now using Google and LinkedIn searches to find talent, instead of paying for job-board or talent databases like they used to do.
+Recruiters are now using Google and LinkedIn searches to find talent, instead of paying for job board or talent databases like they used to do.
 In fact, many companies are even mandating that every new application go through a Google screening process.
-So that means the first page of your Google results matter much more than they ever did before during a job search.
+That means, the first page of your Google results matter much more than they ever did before during a job search.

 2. A Summary Is Enough